Rice Pudding Recipes (2 Ways)

 Can I use Minute Rice?

-No. The stovetop recipe specifically says not to use Minute Rice—use regular rice for the right texture.
+No. The double-boiler recipe specifically calls for regular rice for the proper texture.

 Search the Cookbook